oracle/nosql-rust-sdk/docs/stats.md

   show `0ms`.
 - HDR percentile mode is approximate by design.
 - The E2E stats test requires a running CloudSim/proxy and is therefore opt-in.
+- Full live query validation requires a CloudSim/proxy that supports the SDK's current query protocol.
+Older CloudSim versions may report a clear skip for the live query workload instead of validating query stats.